 - Do not block the aisle with your feet or other objects.

 - Do not distract the driver.
-Do not talk to the driver unless it is absolutely necessary or in cases of an emergency.
+Do not talk to the driver unless it is absolutely necessary or an emergency.

 - Do not eat, drink, or chew gum on the bus.
 Help keep the bus clean.